stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 layout(location = 0) out vec3 outCoords;
 ```

-The reason for this change is so the vertex positions of the skybox cube can be transformed by the view transform without being affected by the other components:
+The reason for this change is to allow the vertex positions of the skybox cube to be transformed by the view without being affected by the other components:

 ```glsl
 void main() {